-- Ingrowing toenail is common in runners because the toes can get warm and swollen in tight training shoes.
+- Ingrowing toenail is common in runners because the toes can become warm and swollen in tight training shoes.

 - Broken bones (fractures) can occur in the long bones of the feet or in the toes.

 - The Achilles tendon is a strong tendon which connects the muscles of the calf to the heel.
-It is a common source of pain in the back of the heel and ankle, leading to Achilles tendinopathy or Achilles tendonitis.
+It is a common source of pain in the back of the heel and ankle, leading to Achilles tendinopathy (often called Achilles tendonitis).

 - The Achilles tendon is also the most commonly ruptured tendon: it can occur partially or completely.
 Achilles tendon rupture is usually caused by overstretching of the tendon.

 - Ankle sprain and ankle fractures are most commonly caused by twisting injuries when running or jumping.
 It takes considerable force to break the ankle.